All about making kefir with a freeze-dried starter

 All about kefir starter cultures

 The probiotic organisms found in kefir live inside the intestine of human beings and protect the body from several harmful pathogens.
-In this way, the body is detoxified, and the immune system is strengthened.
+This way, the body is detoxified, strengthening the immune system.

 The ingredients of the starter culture: